ansilove/AnsiLove.framework/README.md

 # AnsiLove.framework

-This is Cocoa framework I consider as modern approach of bringing back the good old days™.
+This is a Cocoa framework I consider as modern approach of bringing back the good old days™.
 It's capable of rendering ANSi / ASCII art and it also handles SAUCE records.
 There are two classes responsible for all the magic: `ALAnsiGenerator` and `ALSauceMachine`.
-The former, `ALAnsiGenerator` creates PNG images from ANSi source files.
-What with one thing and another, PNG images are read-only.
+The former, `ALAnsiGenerator` creates Retina-ready PNG and TIFF images from ANSi source files.
+What with one thing and another, images are read-only.
 So if you're looking for something that generates output in real textmode, maybe as a NSAttributedString instance, you're wrong.
 However, if you're seeking the most complete and accurate rendering of ANSi art sources available these days, you came to the right place.
 While `ALAnsiGenerator` acts more like a Cocoa layer, there is a specifc library under the surface.
 It's called [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) and we spent countless hours developing it.
 The latter, `ALSauceMachine` is reading SAUCE records and returns these values as Objective-C properties.

 # Version info

-Current framework release: `2.0.5` - rendering library: [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) `1.1.0`
+Current framework release: `3.0.0` - rendering library: [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) `2.0.1`

 # Features